rickballard/CoCivium/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/lexicon/Civium_Lexicon.md

 Constructive alignment across intelligences, meanings, or systems.

 ### Scroll
-The canonical document at the core of CoCivium.
+The canonical document at the core of CoCivium™.
 Also known as the Cognocarta Consenti.

 ### Semantic Collapse
 Loss of meaning due to excessive compression, speed, or misalignment.